High Protein Overnight Oats

-People seem to think that the only way to infuse protein into overnight oats is through protein powder.
-And if you want to add protein powder to these overnight oats, by all means, be my guest!
+People seem to think that the only way to infuse protein into overnight oats is through protein powder, which you can do.

 It’s one I often recommend to my clients, especially those with high energy needs or those looking to gain weight, because it can easily be a high calorie overnight oats recipe.